-The EPON PMD specifications are based on a wavelength plan similar to that used by ITU-T G.983.1.
-The OLT and ONU optical parameters were derived in part from earlier 1000 Mb/s Ethernet PMD specifications, with the addition of WDM capabilities, and burst mode operation for ONU transmitters and the OLT receiver.
+The EPON PMD specifications are based on a wavelength plan defined in IEEE Std 802.3, Clause 60 (1G-EPON) and Clause 75 (10G-EPON).
+The OLT and ONU optical parameters were derived in part from earlier applicable Ethernet PMD specifications, with the addition of WDM capabilities, and burst mode operation for ONU transmitters and the OLT receiver.
 The upstream burst mode operation capability corresponds directly to the TDMA operation in the upstream direction, where queued data is burst from individual ONUs at full data rate for the duration of the allocated transmission period.
 Once completed, the ONU goes silent and another ONU starts transmitting its data.